 Succulents are incredible plants and can withstand a lot of abuse.
 There are a few things that some plants have to endure that really make your toes curl.

 The most ill treated succulents seem to come from big box stores - the growers who supply these chain stores are without mercy when it comes to making a sale.
+They come with their own succulent problems and succulent pests, which leads me to an important tip; always quarantine your new plants in case they have a pest.

 Here are a few examples of the type of mistreatment of succulents you may find.